ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-24-devops-pro-autoscaling.md

 Lifecycle Hooks can be used with Spot Instances but this does NOT prevent an instance from terminating.

-### Scale Out

-Whenever an ASG starts to scale out the instances moves from the `Pending` state through the EC2_INSTANCE_LAUNCHING hook `Pending: Wait` state and `Pending:Proceed` state then to the `InService` state.
+- Scale Out - Whenever an ASG starts to scale out the instances moves from the `Pending` state through the EC2_INSTANCE_LAUNCHING hook `Pending: Wait` state and `Pending:Proceed` state then to the `InService` state.

-### Scale In (or Health Check Failure)

-Whenever an ASG starts to scale in the instance moves from the `InService` to `Terminating` then into the EC2_INSTANCE_TERMINATING hook `Terminating: Wait` and `Terminating: Proceed` and finally to `Terminated`
+- Scale In (or Health Check Failure) - Whenever an ASG starts to scale in the instance moves from the `InService` to `Terminating` then into the EC2_INSTANCE_TERMINATING hook `Terminating: Wait` and `Terminating: Proceed` and finally to `Terminated`

-### Stand By

-If you need to trouble shoot or work with an instance, but still want it managed by the ASG then the instance goes from InService to EnteringStandby to Standby.
+- Stand By - If you need to trouble shoot or work with an instance, but still want it managed by the ASG then the instance goes from InService to EnteringStandby to Standby.
 When returned to service, the instance goes through the `EC2_INSTANCE_LAUNCHING` hook process.

-By default, Auto Scaling decrements the desired capacity of your Auto Scaling group when you put an instance on standby and increments your desired capacity when you add instances.
+By default, Auto Scaling decrements the desired capacity of your Auto Scaling group when you put an instance on standby and increments your desired capacity when you add instances and does NOT perform health checks on it.

-### DetachInstances

-If you need to remove an instance from InService state you call `DetachInstances` then the service goes to `Detaching` through the `Detached` state and ends up an EC2 instance.
+- DetachInstances - If you need to remove an instance from InService state you call `DetachInstances` then the service goes to `Detaching` through the `Detached` state and ends up an EC2 instance.
 Any instance can be attached to the ASG using `AttachInstances`.

+### Update Policies

+Although a [Cloudformation feature](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html), Update Policies applies to how CloudFormation deals with changes to a Launch Configuration or VPC or changes to an ASG that contains instances that don't match the current launch configuration by issuing a `AutoScalingRollingUpdate`, whihc sets batch sizes or all-at-once configuration or a `AutoScalingReplacingUpdate`, where the instance must signal completion.

-### ASG Termination Policies
+### Termination Policies

 ASG [Termination Policies](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-instance-termination.html) determine which instances should be terminated when a scale-in event occurs.
 In the console, they get setup in the ASG configuration setting and get executed in presentation order.
 When a scale-in event occurs the AutoScaling feature checks for an imbalance of instances across AZ then runs the termination policy.
 Some use cases for each type of termination policy includes: